-- Horticulturists: The Museum's grounds offer a variety of landscaped areas including The Colton House gardens and the historic Golightly Courtyard.
+- Horticulturists: The Museum's grounds offer a variety of landscaped areas including The Colton House Coyote Range gardens, Michael Moore Medicinal Garden and the historic Golightly Courtyard.
 Volunteers can work as stewards on a specific garden or attend a scheduled workday to assist with the weeding, watering, planting, and seasonal maintenance associated with the aesthetics of the Museum’s grounds.

 - Plant Curation: Numerous projects associated with the Museum of Northern Arizona’s Walter B. McDougall Herbarium are also available.
 Plant sorting, mounting, and data entry projects take place over the course of the year.

 The Muses are a Sedona based group of women and men who work to support MNA's mission to "inspire love and responsibility for the Colorado Plateau."
 Monthly meetings provide many opportunities for camaraderie as well as taking advantage of the many educational offerings available through MNA.